EdDuarte/website/content/_index.md

 [Prio](https://app.prioenergy.com/), [Bikemotion](http://www.bikeemotion.com/)
 and [Citibrain](http://www.citibrain.com/en/)).

-I have co-founded two tech startups where I had the chance to act both as a creative director and a technical lead, guiding co-workers in the development and marketing of mobile apps, overseeing the interactive design of the final product, and devising unique ideas in the consumer space.
+I have co-founded two tech startups ([Thumbeo](http://www.thumbeo.com/en/) and YouClap) where I had the chance to act both as a creative director and a technical lead, guiding co-workers in the development and marketing of mobile apps, overseeing the interactive design of the final product, and devising unique ideas in the consumer space.

-I also have a strong background in academia: earned a Bachelor in Information Technology (currently finishing up my Master's in Software Engineering); worked with a bioinformatics research team; published three papers in various fields, such as Information Security and Information Visualization; and spoken at various conferences around the globe.
+I also have a strong background in academia: currently working on my Master's in Software Engineering; earned a Bachelor in Information Technology (with a thesis graded 19 out of 20); worked with a bioinformatics research team;
+published three papers in various fields, such as Information Security and Information Visualization; and spoken at various conferences around the globe.

 ## Ethos